austinl95/R-Workshop_AL/README.md

 #Lesson 10 : Linear Models

-Big thanks to Dr. Katie Cousins who shared her R lesson materials with me.
+Big thanks to Dr. Katie Cousins who shared her R lesson materials with me as well as WashU for providing the fake anxiety dataset.
 This Readme.file is still a work in progress.